-In the case of Cohen, who has been linked to payments to two women who claimed trysts with Trump before he became president, Deputy Attorney General Rod Rosenstein reportedly approved the request for a search warrant.
+In the case of Cohen, who plead guilty to eight federal charges on Aug.
+21, Deputy Attorney General Rod Rosenstein reportedly approved the request for a search warrant.
 The guidelines say that a warrant is justified when an attorney is a “suspect, subject or target” of an investigation or “is believed to be in possession of contraband or the fruits or instrumentalities of a crime.”

 A federal magistrate or federal judge would still need to approve the request, and would do so only after determining that the privilege has been waived by falling within one of the three exceptions.